brandur/sinatra-router/README.md

 end
 ```

-Or extend the class to create your own concise DSL:
+Or extend the router class to create your own concise DSL:

 ``` ruby
 module API